kronosta/4temporal-citrus-conlang/README.md

 13 in between representing digits 0-C.
 * Foreign words/concepts can be represented in a rather complicated way.
-: It must start with syllable 61, then syllables 1-16 should represent hexadecimal digits 0-F further on,
+: It must start with syllable 61, then syllables 1-16 should represent : hexadecimal digits 0-F further on,
-: grouped in pairs to form the bytes of a UTF-8 encoded string to run through a Perl interpreter via eval.
+: grouped in pairs to form the bytes of a UTF-8 encoded string to run : through a Perl interpreter via eval.
-: "use utf8" and "use feature 'unicode_strings'" are considered to be already run It must produce a list
+: "use utf8" and "use feature 'unicode_strings'" are considered to be : already run.
+It must produce a list
-: reference with two elements:
+: reference with the following elements:
 :* Index 0: Either the native name of the language, or another list reference of the same form
 :: unambiguously referring to the language